atramos/aws-ec2-raid/README.md

 ```

 # Benchmarks
-All tests executed on a t3.medium instance, Ubuntu Linux 18.x with PostgreSQL 10.5 where applicable.

-TBD
+On a t3.medium instance, Ubuntu Linux 18.x, an 8-way RAID0 array was found to be approximately 42% faster than a raw EBS volume.

 # Troubleshooting